negativeInteger/gadgetapi/README.md

 # Gadget API Documentation

 ## Overview
 The **Gadget API** allows users to manage gadgets efficiently.
 It supports full CRUD operations, robust authentication, authorization and token revocation.
-Built using **Node.js, Express, PostgreSQL, and Prisma**, it ensures scalability and security.
+Built using **Node.js, Express, PostgreSQL, Prisma and Zod**, it ensures scalability and security.

 ## Features
 - **User Authentication**: Secure login and registration with JWT-based authentication.